bonny/WordPress-Simple-History/readme.txt

   Previously the IP address was only shown for failed login attempts.
 Note that the IP address/es of all events are always logged and can be seen in the "context data" table that is displayed when you click the date and time of an event.
   [#233](https://github.com/bonny/WordPress-Simple-History/issues/233)

-- Added: If multiple IP addresses are detected, for example when a website is running behind a proxy or similar, all IP addresses are now shown for failed and sucessful logins.
+- Added: If multiple IP addresses are detected, for example when a website is running behind a proxy or similar, all IP addresses are now shown for failed and successful logins.

 - Added: Filter `simple_history/row_header_output/display_ip_address` that can be used to control when the IP address/es should be visible in the main log.
-By default sucessful and failed logins are shown.
+By default successful and failed logins are shown.

 - Added: Show message when failing to get IP address due to for example ad blocker.
 IPInfo.io is for example blocked in the EasyList filter list that for example [Chrome extension uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) uses.